 Once you've completed entering the information, click the 'Create repository' button to establish your new repository.
 As we've already initiated a new repository locally, our next step is to push it to GitHub using the command git push.

-git pull updates the local repo with updates from its remote counterpart.
+updates the local repo with updates from its remote counterpart.
 We use this command if a teammate has made commits on the remote repo, and we would like to see those changes in our local environment.

 # Linking the GitHub repo link with our existing local repo